Blog · Analysis · Last reviewed June 23, 2026

 The Answer Engine Becomes the Front Page

 When AI search answers the question before the reader reaches the source, the front page of public knowledge moves from documents to model synthesis.
-The issue is not only traffic.
-It is who gets to compress the public record into the first version of reality most people see.
+Lost traffic is the visible cost; the deeper one is who gets to compress the public record into the first version of reality most people see.

 The Front Page Shift